Still accepting applications for Summer and Fall 2019!

 A recent graduate of an AACSB-accredited program would normally possess an adequate background in these prerequisites.
 In addition, students entering the M.Acc. degree program must have completed an additional 21 hours of prerequisites in accounting including

-The Master of Accountancy fulfills the requirement to sit for the CPA exam in Tennessee.
+With proper planning the Master of Accountancy will fulfill the educational requirements to sit for the CPA exam in Tennessee.

 Under special circumstances, a student may request to be exempted from taking the CPA Review classes (ACTG 6820, ACTG 6830, ACTG 6840, and ACTG 6850).
 For example, students who have previously passed the CPA exam or international students who do not intend to take the CPA exam may want to request an exemption.
 The approval of such a request is at the discretion of the director of the M.Acc. program.
 If an exemption is received, a student must substitute four credits of other 6000-level Accounting classes.